-Monthly Rates All energy tariffs are subject to fuel adjustment charge.
+Monthly Rates (All costs quoted in BDS \$).
+All energy tariffs are subject to fuel adjustment charge.
 The price of electricity includes Value Added Tax (VAT) which has been included since 1997.
-There have been no other change to the base cost of electricity since 1983.
+There has been no other change to the base cost of electricity since 1983